Insecticide for Bed Bugs

 Professional Spraying

 When the professionals come to spray the home, it is best to have windows open after the spraying and the family out of the home for a few hours.
-Some insecticides say they are safe to use on mattresses or other fabric surfaces, but once the mattresses are completely dry the homeowner should encase them in coverings made for controlling the growth and spread of bedbugs.
+Some insecticides say they are safe to use on mattresses or other fabric surfaces, but once the mattresses are completely dry the homeowner should encase them in coverings made for controlling the growth and spread of bugs.

 There are also encasement coverings available for other soft, fabric covered furnishings that the homeowner can purchase inexpensively.